DigitaleGesellschaft/jekyll-theme-conference/README.md

 The navigation bar is located at the top and visible on every site.
 On the right it show the title of the website (`site.title`) followed by the links listed under the `links` property of the `navigation` property.
 See the _Content_ > _Links_ section below for the available properties per link.

-Additionally, a navigation bar link can also have the following properties:

-- `menu` containing another list of links.
-This creates a dropdown menu of multiple sublinks.
-The sublinks have the same properties as regular links (see the _Content_ > _Links_ section), or
-- `live` making the link only visible during the conference and adds a live indication.
-The `name` property can be omitted.
-If streaming is enabled and any URL property is omitted, a click on the link will open the streaming modal (see section _Live Indications_ below).

 Example:

 ```yaml